Bats

 Bat in a Hat

-Oil on cavas
+Oil and gold on cavas

 This was the first bat I ever rescued, found at a gas station by two clerks who knew to immediately “call the bat people” when they found a bat in distress.
 Months later, I was back home in Chicago for new years and the bat sanctuary gals sent me a photo of my little rescue in a very real, very tiny, party hat wishing me a happy New Year.
 They had bought tiny party hats and put on a tiny party for everyone.